 For students struggling, it’s probably a better idea for their parents to work with them and even consider hiring a qualified private tutor to help them succeed at school.
 Even if they're not struggling, private tutoring can help a learner with exam preparation, doing their homework, or writing an essay.

-If you're looking for writing tutors, physics tutors, or whatever, you can find the best tutors on dedicated sites and platforms like Superprof.
+If you're looking for writing tutors, physics tutors, or whatever, you can find the best tutors near me on dedicated sites and platforms like Superprof.
 To find a tutor, you just need to search either the subject (biology, economics, accounting, psychology, etc.) or a topic (study skills, test prep, etc.) and say whether you want online tutoring services via webcam or one to one tutoring.